MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 1. Select **Import**.

-Once import is complete, you should see Business Approvals Kit in the list of solutions
+Once import is complete, you should see business approvals kit in the list of solutions

 > [!NOTE]
 > The import can take up to 10 minutes to complete.